Healthy Homes Assessment Bay View

 What We Do

-As building inspectors we deal with all the aspects involved in specialist home inspects.
-We are here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all issues of specialist house inspects.
+We are here to ensure you make the best choice when it comes to buying your next home.

-We offer a wide range of solutions to make sure you are fully updated on the condition of any property you may be considering buying or selling along with other services.
+We offer a wide range of services to make sure that you are completely updated on the condition of any property you could be looking to purchase or sell along with other solutions.

-We don’t just collaborate with you, but we also collaborate with a number of major clients, including local councils, banks and insurance firms.
-They seem to are pleased with this reassurance provided, because of the information contained included in our reports on building inspections.
+Not only do we collaborate with you, but we also have major clients, including municipal councils and banks and insurance companies.
+They seem to appreciate our reassurance provided, because of the information contained provided in our building inspection reports.

-With our systemised method of conducting your home inspection and the most up-to-date software technology with digital photos embedded into your reports, you are able to actually see any problems that might be identified.
-Thanks to our detailed reporting it is no wonder that we get so many clients recommending our services to their family and acquaintances.
+With our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into the document, you can actually see any issues that may be discovered.
+Because of our detailed reporting it’s easy to understand why we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports